 President at Centre for Information Policy Leadership at Hunton & Williams LLP

 Bojana Bellamy is the President of Hunton & Williams LLP's Centre for Information Policy Leadership, a preeminent global information policy think tank located in Washington, DC and London.
 She brings more than 20 years of experience and deep knowledge of global data privacy and cybersecurity law, compliance, and policy.
-Bojana has a proven industry record in designing strategy, and building and managing data privacy compliance programmes.
+Prior to joining Hunton & Williams, she served for 12 years as the Global Director of Data Privacy at Accenture.

 Ms. Christina Peters